Gauls: Name

 The ethnonym Galli is generally derived from a Celtic root *gal- 'power, ability' (cf. Old Breton gal 'power, ability', Irish gal 'bravery, courage').
 Brittonic reflexes give evidence of an n-stem *gal-n-, with the regular development *galn- > gall- (cf. Middle Welsh gallu, Middle Breton gallout 'to be able', Cornish gallos 'power').
 The ethnic names Galátai and Gallitae, as well as Gaulish personal names such as Gallus or Gallius, are also related.
 The modern French gaillard ('brave, vigorous, healthy') stems from the Gallo-Latin noun *galia- or *gallia- ('power, strength').
 Linguist Václav Blažek has argued that Irish gall ('foreigner') and Welsh gâl ('enemy, hostile') may be later adaptations of the ethnic name Galli that were introduced to the British Isles during the 1st millennium AD.

 According to Caesar (mid-1st c.
 BC), the Gauls of the province of Gallia Celtica called themselves Celtae in their own language, and were called Galli in Latin.
-Romans indeed used the ethnic name Galli as synonym to Celtae.
+Romans indeed used the ethnic name Galli as a synonym for Celtae.

-The English Gaul does not come from Latin Galli but from Germanic *Walhaz, a term stemming from the Gallic ethnonym Volcae that came to designate more generally Celtic and Romance speakers in medieval Germanic languages (e.g. Welsh, Waals, Vlachs).